Austin Davis (American football)

-Austin Davis (born June 2, 1989) is an American former professional football quarterback who played in the National Football League (NFL).
-He was a member of the St. Louis Rams, Miami Dolphins, Cleveland Browns, Denver Broncos, Seattle Seahawks and Tennessee Titans.
-He played college football for the Southern Miss Golden Eagles, where he began his career as a walk-on, he redshirted the 2007 season and became the starter a year later.
-He ended the year with a combined total of 15 school records for both game and single-season marks and led the Golden Eagles to a bowl game victory in the 2008 New Orleans Bowl, being named to the freshman all-C-USA team.
+Austin Davis (born June 2, 1989) is an American former professional football player who was a quarterback in the National Football League (NFL) for seven seasons.
+He played college football for the Southern Miss Golden Eagles, where he began his career as a walk-on before becoming a four-year starter.
+After going undrafted in the 2012 NFL draft, Davis signed with the St. Louis Rams.
+He started eight games for the Rams in 2014 and two games for the Cleveland Browns in 2015.
+He was also on the active rosters of the Denver Broncos, Seattle Seahawks and Tennessee Titans, and the practice squad of the Miami Dolphins.
+Davis was later the Seahawks' quarterbacks coach for two seasons.

-Davis later served as the offensive coordinator for the Auburn Tigers but left the program within two months and coaching no games.
-Prior to Auburn, he was the quarterbacks coach for the Seattle Seahawks for two seasons.

 Early life

 Davis was born on June 2, 1989.
 Davis attended West Lauderdale High School in Collinsville, Mississippi, where he was coached by Stan McCain.
 He would become the winningest quarterback in the school's history.
 As a senior, Davis threw for 1,100 yards passing with 15 touchdowns, rushed for 600 yards with six touchdowns and recorded a 67 percent completion rating.
 He was a four-year letterwinner and was named team MVP.
 During his career, Davis received all-area honors, was named best offensive back in the district and played in the Mississippi/Alabama All-Star game.

 Davis' cousin, Jason Smith, had a nine-year career in Major League Baseball and his brother, Bo, played baseball for the San Diego Padres organization and helped lead the Southern Miss Golden Eagles to their first College World Series appearance.
 Davis was also an all-state baseball player in high school.